timmarkhuff/fridgemon/README.md

 </div>

 #### Button for the Door
 Now that we had the touchscreen mounted to the fridge, it was time to add a button to detect when the door opens and closes.
 We found a spare button lying around from previous projects and used Fusion 360 to design a mount for it.
 The button snaps into the mount and 3M sticky tape holds the mount to the fridge.
-There are shallow recesses for the sticky tape so that the mount sits flush agains the fridge.
+There are shallow recesses for the sticky tape so that the mount sits flush against the fridge.

 <div>
 <img src="https://user-images.githubusercontent.com/89954856/206923441-3b9a3fd2-74ac-4e90-8623-9b9a77a3a4bd.png" width="350">